mbasaglia/glaxnimate/docs/docs/contributing/code/branches.md

 ## Feature branches

-Most things should be developed in feature branches, which can be tested sparately before being merged into `master`.
+Most things should be developed in feature branches, which can be tested separately before being merged into `master`.